Water Heater Upgrade Program

 • Heat Pump Water Heaters can be a significant investment.
 It’s natural to try to cut costs by going the Do-It-Yourself route or hiring your handyman.
 But performing these upgrades is complex.
 Mistakes can be costly now or down the road.
 For that reason, we highly recommend to hiring a licensed, insured contractor to do the work correctly.
 Click here for installation tips and to see available incentives.

-• A successful electrification project doesn’t just end at installation, getting on the right electric rate and setting your water heater to load shift away from peak times are the key to a successful experience and a requirement to receive your bill credits.
-Click here for more information on rates and for directions to enroll in a load shift program.
+• A successful electrification project doesn’t just end at installation, getting on the right electric rate and setting your water heater to load shift away from peak times are the key to a successful experience.
+Both are a requirement to receive your bill credits.
+Click here for more information on rates and for directions to enroll in demand response or a load shift program.

 • Now that you’ve upgraded your Water Heater and enrolled it into a load-shifting program, you’re ready to apply for bill credits.
 Here’s what you’ll need: